spencer-shadley/completed-class/02-Lesson-Plans/03-Week-JavaScript/03-Day_Functions/drill-solution.md

 TL;DR - They can't contain additional content.

-# What are the common git commands and workflow?
+# What are common git commands and common git workflows?

 ## Commands